 Big freshwater fish like Oscars and Redtail Catfish require spacious aquariums to thrive.
 They need a tank of at least 75 gallons, but bigger is always better.
 Large size tanks provide these magnificent creatures with room to swim freely, reducing stress and promoting natural behaviors.

-Remember, our goal is to create an environment that mimics their natural habitat as closely as possible.
+The goal is to create an environment that mimics a natural habitat as closely as possible.
 Overcrowding can lead to health issues and aggressive behavior.

 Spotlight on Freshwater Aquarium Fish: Species Selection and Care